Section 1 Party Wall Act

 - If a building owner wants to build a party wall or party fence on the line of junction, one month prior the work begins he or she should serve the adjoining owner a notice concerning the intended wall.

-- In any case if the adjoining owner fails to consent, the building owner may build the wall but at their own expense and it should be placed entirely on their land.
+- If the adjoining owner fails to consent, the building owner may build the wall but at their own expense and it should be placed entirely on their land.
 A notice should be served and consent given within 14 days.

 - If a building owner decides to build on the line of the junction a wall that is wholly on his land, he or she should serve the adjoining owner a notice one month before about the intended wall.
 If the owner does so, work can begin one month after the notice was served and ends twelve months afterwards.

-- In any case there is damage on the adjoining owner’s property or even an adjoining occupier after the building owner decides to construct a wall wholly on their land, they are to compensate for the loss.
+- If there is damage on the adjoining owner’s property or even an adjoining occupier after the building owner decides to construct a wall wholly on their land, they are to compensate for the loss.
 This is if the damage is caused by the building of the wall or placing of foundations and footings.

 - If any dispute should come under this section up between the building owner and the adjoining owner or occupier, section 10 should be used to determine.
 This means looking for surveyors to act for the parties involved.